quemanhmcr/EverythingAI-API/README.md

 ## 🧠 Context Injection Technique

-MultiAI leverages the Context Injection technique to optimize Gemini model performance:
+EverythingAI leverages the Imposing Context technique to optimize Gemini model performance:

 1. Creating simulated chat history to "train" the model.
 2. Providing specific instructions and examples for each task.